a Qstream to be delivered to you

 For more information on the randomized controlled trials and other peer reviewed research, please visit our Research section.

-Qstream courses use an adaptive reinforcement algorithm to customize the spacing and content of the course material for each learner based on his or her demonstrated knowledge level.
+Qstreams use an adaptive reinforcement algorithm to customize the spacing and content of the Qstream material for each learner based on his or her demonstrated knowledge level.
 By reducing unnecessary reinforcement of already-mastered content among learners with high baseline knowledge levels, Qstream's adaptive reinforcement has been shown to improve learning efficiency by 38%.

-Here is an example how a Qstream course is structured:
+Here is an example how a Qstream is structured: